TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 By the end of this lesson, you should be able to do the following:

-- Best practices to use in git commit
+- Explain best practices in git commit
 - Use git workflow to make an open source contribution
-- Explain common git terms and its uses
+- Explain common git terms and uses
-- Have a better understanding of inner workings of git
+- Understand inner workings of git

 ### Introduction